Current employer: Babcock International Group (Marine and Technology Division)

 My favourite memory of Plymouth was the final year project poster day.
 My project was to design and manufacture a topical negative pressure dressing for low income countries.
 I spent a long time working on it, and when it came to presenting my poster and my working prototype, I was excited and pleased that it went really well.
 This fantastic feeling continued to my graduation where I was surprised with the GMD Eurotool Ltd design innovation award for that project.

-I would recommend taking a course at Plymouth University.
+I would recommend taking a course at University of Plymouth.
 The University has all the facilities you would want, the staff are professional and always willing to help, and the location of the University is second to none (and that’s not just because it’s my home city).

 Is there anything else which you would like to share with our current students?